 How To Get To Ferrara

 The train is the easiest option from Bologna.
-The journey time takes around 25 minutes.
+To visit Ferrara, the journey time takes around 25 minutes.
 From the station to the old town centre takes approximately 15-20 minutes.
 It’s an easy flat walk and clearly signposted.

 It’s also possible to take the bus from Bologna, which will drop you off outside the train station.
 The journey time is just over an hour.

-If You Enjoyed This Post, Please Share With Your Friends
+If You Enjoyed This Post, Why You Should Visit Ferrara, Please Share With Your Friends

 Disclaimer: This article may contain affiliate links, where I receive a small commission but don’t worry, there’s no extra cost to you.